mainkoon81/Study-Tableau/README.md

 <img src="https://user-images.githubusercontent.com/31917400/33634227-6bf14520-da0b-11e7-9714-02808609bad5.png" width="400" height="250" />

  - __Detail:__ The "Detail" card allows us to bring in a field without any visual encoding.
 This enables us to increase granularity without adding any graphical effect.
 The "Label" card adds in labels for all of our markers.

+ - __Tooltip:__ Add additional context or information to your view **without taking up any precious real estate** on the worksheet.
+This is super important when the worksheet is on the dashboard.
+You can populate the tooltip with as much information as needed including dynamic fields.
+These fields will update when the user clicks on or hovers the mouse over a mark in the view.
+As a result, tooltips are very useful in building interactivity and reinforcing your story for your views.

 __Mark & Filter card:__ This way we can view only the data we are interested in.